MrFelopes/mrfelopes/README.md

 ### MangaDex_App (placeholder name)
 This project is being worked on as a hobby and I do it on my free time.
 It's a project of a manga reading app that uses Mangadex's API for retrieving and displaying manga titles, covers, publishing status, chapters, etc.

-## Personal tastes
-I'm really into music, anime, manga and games.
-I also like to code, although I get really stressed when something goes wrong (everytime).
-But the satisfaction after resolving a problem within the code makes it worth it.
-Going further into my doubtful tastes, I love japanese songs, mostly Vocaloid.
-My favorite anime is Teasing Master Takagi-san and my favorite game is Red Dead Redemption 2.

 <!-- <p align="center">&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=mrfelopes&show_icons=true&theme=dracula&hide_border=true&locale=en" alt="mrfelopes" /></p> -->